1. June 2018

 Sufficient exercise, contact with peers, and education are the basis of the physical well-being and a positive social development for children.
 Sport allows young people to not only be healthy but to develop important life skills.

 In Germany, girls from underprivileged backgrounds and refugee families are often excluded from sport activities.
 Both financial constraints and cultural concerns limit the ability of girls to participate in organized trainings.

-In April, 2017 German Chancellor Angela Merkel visited a Scoring Girls training and praised the project stating, “Great work is being done here with integration through sports to support refugees.
-Moreover, this work enables the girls to connect with their peers and to find their way in life” (full text and article on visit).
+In April, 2017 German Chancellor Angela Merkel visited a SCORING GIRLS training and praised the project stating, “Great work is being done here with integration through sports to support refugees.
+Moreover, this work enables the girls to connect with their peers and to find their way in life”.

-Prominent German TV host Anne Will also enthusiastically praised Scoring Girls, visiting the project in June 2017 and remarking on the impact, “The girls are learning a lot about fairness and tolerance, I felt very welcome and would like to visit again.” (full text)
+Prominent German TV host Anne Will also enthusiastically praised SCORING GIRLS, visiting the project in June 2017 and remarking on the impact, “The girls are learning a lot about fairness and tolerance, I felt very welcome and would like to visit again.”

 EDUCATION ON AND OFF THE PITCH

 Led in German, the free-of-cost football trainings bring together refugee, migrant and German girls to form a team where it no longer matters what your background is.